The Gates of Morning: Plot summary

 Aioma believes this is a sign, not from the gods, but from Uta Matu, the late king of Karolin, whose warriors Dick is responsible for having killed (though they mostly killed each other).
 Le Moan, hearing this, decides to try to keep Dick for herself by steering away from Karolin and pretending she has lost her gift of direction (implying it is the curse of Uta Matu).
 Dick, devastated by the loss of his former home, is so desperate to get back to Karolin and Katafa that he takes ill.
-Le Moan cannot stand his suffering, gives up, and declares that her direction sense has come back, and steers the Kermadec for home.
+Le Moan cannot stand his suffering, gives up, declares that her direction sense has come back, and steers the Kermadec for home.

 On the way, they encounter an abandoned ship.
-Aioma, unwisely, takes out his frustration with the papalagi (foreigners) and their ships by boarding this one - full of dead bodies - and setting fire to it.
+Aioma, unwisely, takes out his frustration with the papalagi (foreigners) and their ships by boarding this one – full of dead bodies – and setting fire to it.
 He proceeds to do the same to the Kermadec when they get back to Karolin.
-What he does not know is that his contact with the abandoned ship has infected him with the measles.
-By evening of the next day, everybody on Karolin has caught it, and having no resistance, nearly everyone dies.
+What he does not know is that his contact with the abandoned ship has infected him with measles.
+By the evening of the next day, everybody on Karolin has caught it, and having no resistance, nearly everyone dies.
 Katafa is frantic with grief, because Dick has caught it, too, and is lying delirious, speaking only in English.

 Le Moan blames herself; if she had never asked the Kermadec for a lift, none of this would have happened.
-She believes the curse of Uta Matu, and of her own grandmother Le Juan, have brought shame, disgrace, sickness, and death to her people.
+She believes the curse of Uta Matu, and her own grandmother Le Juan, have brought shame, disgrace, sickness, and death to her people.
 She calls out to Katafa, "Taori will not die: I go to save him; the nets are spread for him, but I will break them -- I, who have brought this evil".
 The instant she speaks these words, Dick's fever cools down and he begins to improve.
 As Katafa goes to care for him, Le Moan gets in her fishing boat.
-Sailing it clear out to sea, she takes the sail down, lies down in the bottom, and gives herself to the gods.
+Sailing it clear out to sea, she takes the sail down, lies down at the bottom, and gives herself to the gods.
 Stacpoole ends the story by saying that to this day, Karolin remains unexplored and uncharted, because try as they might, no one can ever quite get there.